Church of St. Jean Baptiste - New York City

 Electro-pneumatic action

-The Murray Harris organ built for St. Jean Baptiste was a gift from Mr. Thomas F. Ryan.
-Built in 1913, it is perhaps the last instrument designed by Murray Harris, as the contract was completed by the Johnston Piano and Organ Company.
-The organ was blessed on Sunday, January 4, 1914, and first used that evening in recital by Gaston M. Dethier (1875-1958), who was Professor of Organ at the Juilliard School.
+The original organ in the present church was built in 1913 by Murray M. Harris of Los Angeles, and was a gift from Mr. Thomas F. Ryan.
+This organ was perhaps the last instrument designed by Murray Harris, as the contract was completed by the Johnston Piano and Organ Company.
 The specification and scaling of the instrument were carried out by Arthur Scott Brook in collaboration with Murray Harris.
 Mr. Brook had most recently finished designing an instrument for the Hon.
 William A. Clarks' Fifth Avenue mansion.
 The Italian Renaissance facade, which stands today, follows the case design of the organ in the 16th century Church of Santa Maria della Scala in Siena, Italy.
+The organ was blessed on Sunday, January 4, 1914, and first used that evening in a recital given by Gaston M. Dethier (1875-1958), Professor of Organ at The Juilliard School.

-In the 1940's, the Kilgen Organ Company of St. Louis, MO, installed a new four-manual console to replace the original Murray Harris.
-The instrument continued to serve the parish until it became unplayable in the early 1990's.
+In the 1940s, the Kilgen Organ Company of St. Louis, Mo., installed a new four-manual console.
+The instrument continued to serve the parish until it became unplayable in the early 1990s.

-Pipecounts below are suggested, based on other Murray M. Harris organs of the era.
+The following stoplist was transcribed from the original relay.
+Pipecounts were not noted, but are suggested, based on other Murray M. Harris organs of the era.

 Great Organ (Manual II) – 61 notes